Superrehtard/old_diaspora_wiki/Invitations.md

 4. There is a <a href="http://getsatisfaction.com/diaspora/topics/when_will_i_get_invited">thread on Getsatisfaction.com</a> (feedback system used by diaspora) for getting invites.

 5. You also post on shapado instance of diaspora <a href="http://diaspora.shapado.com/questions/how-can-i-get-an-invite">here</a> or <a href="http://diaspora.shapado.com/questions/how-can-i-get-an-invitation-i-hate-facebook">here </a> to get an invite

+6. There is a <a href="https://profiles.google.com/anivar.aravind/posts/39DatXEBaUm">Diaspora invite party on Google Buzz</a>.
+It is in Malayalam, but you can post your request in English.